Karimi-Lab/inucs/README.md

 ### 3.3 Algorithm Explanation

-Here we would like to discuss only what is computationally most challenging which is carrying out the intermediary step above.
+Here, we discuss the most challenging computational part of our algorithm, i.e. the intermediary step above.

 To summarize the above example, we have the following two tables: